 Boy Scouts/ Girl Scouts Workshops:

 The MCRD Museum offers free classes, tours, and merit badge workshops for Boy Scouts and Girl Scouts.
 Boy Scouts workshops give Scouts the opportunity to earn two merit badges.
 The museum offers Girl Scouts four different workshops based on their level.
 Program curriculum focuses not only on Marine Corps history, but also core values and character development.

 Field Trip Program:

-One way the museum is expanding its ability to reach more students is by funding the cost of transportation for classes to come to the museum.
+One way the museum has expanded its ability to reach more students is by funding the cost of transportation for classes to come to the museum.
 The number one reason students do not take field trips is due to the unfortunate fact that school budgets are continuously shrinking.
-This year we plan to fund 15 classes to come to the museum, however the demand for transportation cost assistance is much higher and continues to grow.
+In years past we funded up to 15 classes to come to the museum.
+This program is valuable as the demand for transportation cost assistance continues to grow.